ldingemans/PhenoScore/README.md

 `conda activate PhenoScore`

-Install the needed dependencies using the requirements file:
+Install PhenoScore and the needed dependencies:

-`pip install -r requirements.txt`
+`pip install .`

-If you get a ``numpy`` error, reinstall ``numpy`` because of some compatibility issues, with:
+To fix some dependency issues, especially on Windows, please then run these commands:

-`pip uninstall numpy`
+`pip install mxnet==1.7.0post2 --no-dependencies`

 `pip install numpy==1.23.5`